afirdousi/node-npm-travis-git-integration-sample/README.md

 # node-npm-travis-git-integration-sample

-Purpose:
+###Purpose:

-In this sample our goal is to setup a testable Node JS environment with continuous integration(CI) in place.
+>In this sample our goal is to setup a testable Node JS environment with continuous integration(CI) in place.

-Libraries/Frameworks:
+###Libraries/Frameworks:

-We are using,
+>We are using,
-Node JS: To create sample Node JS modules
+.Node JS: To create sample Node JS modules
-Jasmine: As a testing framework
+>Jasmine: As a testing framework
-Karma: As a test runner
+>Karma: As a test runner
-Browserify: Helps us with require() in browser environment
+>Browserify: Helps us with require() in browser environment

-Steps:
+###Steps:

-I will be updating setup steps in upcoming releases.
+>I will be updating setup steps in upcoming releases.

+###Status:

+>Work in progress